TonyZzw/ECE-188-Project/EmailVerificationSystem/README.md

 # Email Verification System

-An Email Verification System for Web Games is a security feature that ensures all player accounts are linked to a valid, owner-verified email address.
-This system helps prevent fake account creation and enhances overall game security.
+An Email Verification System for Web is a security feature

 ## Getting Started